-A completely new approach, concept and vision are what the creators of the first cryptocurrency, Bitcoin, had in mind 11 years ago, when this was just an idea combined with a lot of creativity and optimism.
-Today, Bitcoin’s value is higher than ever and it’s reached an unprecedented price of more than $50k per one Bitcoin.
-Investing in cryptocurrencies is no longer reserved for the richest people on Earth, serious bankers or rich stock investors.
-Anyone can own a certain amount of tokens, and mining is not the only way to purchase or get Bitcoin – since more and more companies accept Bitcoin as a method of payment as it gets integrated into our daily life, turning cryptocurrencies into the ‘new normal’.
+A completely new approach, concept, and vision are what the creators of the first cryptocurrency, Bitcoin, had in mind 11 years ago, when this was just an idea combined with a lot of creativity and optimism.
+Today, Bitcoin’s value is higher than ever, and it’s reached an unprecedented price of more than $50k per Bitcoin.
+Investing in cryptocurrencies is no longer reserved for the richest people on Earth, serious bankers, or rich stock investors.
+Anyone can own a certain amount of tokens, and mining is not the only way to purchase or get Bitcoin – since more and more companies accept Bitcoin as a method of payment as it gets integrated into our daily life, turning cryptocurrencies into the ‘new normal.

 Cryptocurrencies affect the world around us in many ways, pointing out the importance of security, safety, transparency and financial freedom.
 The banking system has been slowly changing ever since crypto became popular, and new opportunities are arising from blockchain technology.
 People who are unable to possess a bank account nor they have access to any financial institutions, now can use a new financial tool that’s been globally recognized and available.
 As a completely decentralized digital currency, it doesn’t depend on any third parties, and allows its users to control their assets, easily and anonymously.